lukso-network/docs/docs/tools/lsp-factoryjs/deployment/universal-profile.md

 Javascript offers a `File` object for easy handling of files inside a browser.
 These can be passed to `profileImage` and `backgroundImage` fields to allow easy drag and drop of images from a user interface.

 :::caution
-Javascript's `File` object is only available client-side.
+Javascript's `File` object is only available when using javascript in the browser.
 If using LSPFactory in a Node environment Images should be uploaded as an [ImageBuffer](./universal-profile#using-image-buffer)
 :::

 ```javascript